bloxithic/cheats/README.md

 # Modified Blooket Cheats

-This is a modified version of [Blooket Cheats](https://github.com/Blooket-Council/Blooket-Cheats) originally created by 05Konz.
+This is a modified version of Blooket Cheats by 05Konz, and includes code from TheCinnamonToastCrunch.

 **Modified by:** bloxithic